Zibxto/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-## This directory includ sloutions to more tasks on functions and nested loop
+## This directory include solutions to more tasks on functions and nested loop